What was Fernando Valenzuela's Net Worth?

-Fernando Valenzuela is a Mexican former professional baseball player who has a net worth of $6 million.
+Fernando Valenzuela was a Mexican professional baseball player who had a net worth of $6 million at the time of his death.
+Fernando died on October 22, 2024, at the age of 63.
 Fernando Valenzuela began playing baseball professionally in 1977, pitching for various teams in the Mexican Central League.
 But he was best known for being drafted by the Los Angeles Dodgers and going on to pitch one of the most successful rookie seasons ever.

 Early Life